Should You Build eLearning Internally or Partner Externally?

 Alexander (Zander) Scott

-When organizations start planning to move their in-person training to eLearning, one question tends to come up early and stay unresolved longer than it should.
+When organizations start planning to move their training online, one question tends to come up early and stay unresolved longer than it should.

-Should we build this ourselves or bring in an external partner for our eLearning development?
+Should we build this ourselves or bring in an external partner?

 It sounds like a straightforward capacity question.
 But in my experience leading operations across diverse teams and contexts, what looks like a resource decision is almost always a strategy decision.